-CTSOs are a great resource to put classroom learning into real-life experiences for students through classroom, regional, state, and national competitions, and leadership opportunities.
-Below are CTSO connections for this course, note this is not an exhaustive list.
+CTSOs are a great resource to_put classroom learning into real-life experiences_for-your students_through classroom,-regional, state, and national competitions,-and leadership opportunities.Below are CTSO__connections for this course, note this is not an exhaustive list.

-- Participate in the CTSO Fall Leadership Conference, DECA and FBLA Fall Leadership Camps, FBLA Regional and State Leadership Conferences, and DECA Emerging Leader Summit to engage with peers by demonstrating logical thought processes and developing industryspecific skills that involve teamwork and project management. - Participate in conferences that promote career development such as DECA Career Pathways and Career Development Conferences. - Participate in FBLA career development opportunities such as the Business Achievement Award program. - Participate in DECA competitive events such as Apparel and Accessories Marketing Series, Business Services Marketing Series, Integrated Marketing Campaign Event, Product, and/or Service, Marketing Management Team Decision Making, Marketing Communications Series, and Sports and Entertainment Marketing Series. - Participate in FBLA competitive events such as Advertising, Impromptu Speaking, Marketing, Mobile Application Development, Public Service Announcement, Public Speaking, Publication Design, Sales Presentation, Social Media Strategies, Sports and Entertainment Management, and Website Design.
+- Participate in the CTSO Fall Leadership Conference, DECA and FBLA Fall Leadership Camps, FBLA Regional and State Leadership Conferences, and DECA Emerging Leader Summit to engage with peers by demonstrating logical thought processes and developing industry specificindustry-specific skills that involve teamwork and project management. - Participate in conferences that promote career development such as DECA Career Pathways and Career Development Conferences. - Participate in FBLA career development opportunities such as the Business Achievement Award program. - Participate in DECA competitive events such as Apparel and Accessories Marketing Series, Business Services Marketing Series, Integrated Marketing Campaign Event, Product, and/or Service, Marketing Management Team Decision Making, Marketing Communications Series, and Sports and Entertainment Marketing Series. - Participate in FBLA competitive events such as Advertising, Impromptu Speaking, Marketing, Mobile Application Development, Public Service Announcement, Public Speaking, Publication Design, Sales Presentation, Social Media Strategies, Sports and & Entertainment Management, and Website Design.